 These looks will be particularly applicable to those of you with milder winters because you don’t have the coat issue to contend with, but most of us probably get some mild winter days here and there when we can make use of our puffer vests… although maybe not this week!
 This approaching polar vortex sounds quite ominous.

 5 Ways to Wear a Puffer Vest

 #1.
 Puffer Vest + Striped Tee & Leopard Flats

 This outfit is an oldie but goodie, and fortunately the striped tee is still in stock because it’s a good one!
-I think I have the navy ivory, but the ivory navy is just as good.
-(Odd that they have both, but anyway!)
 I really like the fit on this tee, and the wide neckline is flattering.
 For size reference, I have the small.

 #2.
 Printed Puffer Vest + Crewneck Sweater & OTK Boots

-I know not everyone has or wants a leopard print vest, but you can use his same outfit formula with a houndstooth or plaid puffer vest, if you have one of those.
+If you don’t have (or want) a leopard print vest, but you can use this same outfit formula with a houndstooth or plaid puffer vest, if you have one of those.

 #3.
 Puffer Vest + Turtleneck Sweater, Skinnies, and Boots

-This packable vest from Amazon was one of my top sellers last November, when I posted this outfit.
+This packable vest from Amazon was one of my top sellers when I posted this outfit the first time.
 It’s very flattering with the chevron quilted pattern and vertical side panels.
 I’m wearing the cold green in a size small, and yes, it looks brighter in these pictures than it really is.

 #4.
 Puffer Vest + Pullover Sweater & Infinity Scarf